PrefectHQ/prefect/README.md

 ## Join the community

 Prefect is made possible by the fastest growing community of thousands of friendly data engineers.
 Join us in building a new kind of workflow system.
-The [Prefect Slack community](https://prefect.io/slack) is a fantastic place to learn more abou Prefect, ask questions, or get help with workflow design.
-The [Prefect Discourse](https://discourse.prefect.io/) is an community-driven knowledge base to find answers to your Prefect-related questions.
+The [Prefect Slack community](https://prefect.io/slack) is a fantastic place to learn more about Prefect, ask questions, or get help with workflow design.
+The [Prefect Discourse](https://discourse.prefect.io/) is a community-driven knowledge base to find answers to your Prefect-related questions.
 All community forums, including code contributions, issue discussions, and slack messages are subject to our [Code of Conduct](https://discourse.prefect.io/faq).

 ## Contribute